introlatin/introlatin.github.io/docs/01-course_information/index.md

 # Course Information

-This section contains information pertaining to the Fall 2023 version of LATN 1111 (Basic Latin) at Fairfield University regarding course details, resources, policies, and grading.
+This section contains information pertaining to the Spring 2024 version of LATN 1111 (Basic Latin) at Fairfield University regarding course details, resources, policies, and grading.